Where We Be

 gold-plated dome and blue Persian tiles, and it

-plaza.
-Here is where the Second Temple once
+Here is where the Second Temple once stood

 when he threw out the moneychangers.
 It also

-marks the spot where the Holy of Holies -- the
+marks the spot where the Ark of the Covenant

 What exactly is the "rock" in Dome of the Rock?